‘Captain Planet’ Is Coming Home Just In Time For Earth Day

-Under the label of Cartoon Network, Turner and Warner Bros. has begun packaging up all six seasons of Captain Planet and the Planeteers making all of the show’s episodes available via digital download for the first time.
-All three of the TBS series (Captain Planet and the Planeteers, The New Adventures of Captain Planet and The All New Adventures of Captain Planet) is included in the package that includes the five “Planeteers” (Kwame, Wheeler, Linka, Gi and Ma-Ti) as well the super blue one with green hair, Captain Planet.
-The cartoon collection will be available on iTunes, Amazon Video, Google Play and other online retailers.
+Under the label of Cartoon Network, Turner and Warner Bros. has begun packaging up all six seasons of Captain Planet and the Planeteers, making all of the show’s episodes available via digital download for the first time.
+All three of the TBS series (Captain Planet and the Planeteers, The New Adventures of Captain Planet, and The All New Adventures of Captain Planet) is included in the package that includes the five “Planeteers” (Kwame, Wheeler, Linka, Gi, and Ma-Ti) as well the super blue one with green hair, Captain Planet.
+The cartoon collection will be available on iTunes, Amazon Video, Google Play, and other online retailers.

-Captain Planet first “arrived” on earth on the cable network channel, TBS in 1990 and ran for six seasons for a total of 113 episodes.
-The premise of the show was that five teenagers from around the world were recruited to help save the planet including Kwame from Africa, Wheeler from North America, Linka from Eastern Europe, Gi from Asia and Ma-Ti from South America.
+Captain Planet first “arrived” on Earth on the cable network channel TBS in 1990 and ran for six seasons for a total of 113 episodes.
+The premise of the show was that five teenagers from around the world were recruited to help save the planet including Kwame from Africa, Wheeler from North America, Linka from Eastern Europe, Gi from Asia, and Ma-Ti from South America.
 The five were the chosen ones to help defend Earth from an onslaught of environmental disasters usually brought on by a variety of evil “Eco-villains.”
-Each were given a ring from Gaia (the spirit of the planet voiced by Whoopi Goldberg) that gave them a measurement of control over different elements of nature including earth, fire, wind, water and heat.
+Each were given a ring from Gaia (the spirit of the planet voiced by Whoopi Goldberg) that gave them a measurement of control over different elements of nature including earth, fire, wind, water, and heat.
 When the five would combine their powers together, they were able to summon Captain Planet.

-While the show’s main purpose was to expose environmental dangers lurking on the world pollution, deforestation, poaching and over-consumption, the series also tackled other unrelated subject matter such as drug addiction and AIDS/HIV.
+While the show’s main purpose was to expose environmental dangers lurking on the world such as pollution, deforestation, poaching, and over-consumption, the series also tackled other unrelated subject matter such as drug addiction and AIDS/HIV.

 Fans of the Captain Planet and the Planeteers series can share the show with their children by downloading individual episodes for $1.99 each or individual seasons for $9.99 and $14.99 each beginning on April 10, 2017.